No More Cold and Clammy Night Sweats

 Clean up.
 Change your bedding.
 Put on fresh nightwear.
 Have a cold drink.
 Drink a glass of water, fruit juice or milk.

-- Night sweats is a symptom, not a disorder.
+Night sweats are a symptom, not a disorder.
 Determine what’s causing your night sweats.

-- If you do have a night sweat get up as soon as you wake up.
+If you do have a night sweat and feel uncomfortable, get up as soon as you wake up.